kawaicheung/book-on-naming-things/manuscript/0_C_NamingTheSmallStuff.md

 By moving this logic into the `Person` class, it's now easier to DRY up your codebase.
 There will likely be other places that require displaying a person's full name or knowing whether they have administrative privileges.
 Those answers are already baked into the object itself.

-But, the biggest gain comes from the improved readability of your code.
-Look at how much tighter and fluid the updated implementations feels now:
+And besides reuse, the biggest gain comes from the improved readability of your code.
+Here's how the improved implementations look like:

 ```
 <div>